 A second or subsequent offense elevates the offense to a Class A1 misdemeanor, a Class I felony, or a Class H felony.

 Possessing, recording, producing, transporting, or selling any material featuring minors engaged in sexual activity is a crime.
 This includes live performances, but photographs and videotapes are more common.

 North Carolina defines three degrees of sexual exploitation of a minor:

 The federal government also prohibits the possession, creation, and transmittal of child pornography.
 Federal charges can include mandatory minimum sentences.
 The federal sentencing guidelines carry lengthy prison terms for these charges.
 You need an attorney to represent you immediately.
 Be very careful because even though you may face state charges first, the feds may decide to indict you in the federal system.
 An experienced federal defense attorney can sometimes persuade the federal government to leave your case in state court or negotiate a plea before they ever indict you.
 This can save you years of prison.

 Facing child pornography charges or currently under investigation by the state of federal government.
 Call our experienced sexual crimes defense attorneys today.
 At Coolidge Law Firm, we understand the importance of time; the earlier you contact us, the better the chances of us being able to prevent federal involvement, minimize the impact of these charges in your life, or even prevent formal charges all together.

 People who have been convicted of certain offenses must register as a sex offender under North Carolina law.
 These offenses include most of the ones discussed on this page.
 If you move from another state into the Raleigh area and have a past conviction in your former state, you may also be required to register.

 The state maintains a database of registered sex offenders, which is available to anyone with Internet access.
 On the database, people can search by name, address, or longitude and latitude to find registered offenders.

-People required to register as a sex offender also face certain restrictions relating to residency and what kind of jobs they make take.
+People required to register as a sex offender also face certain restrictions relating to residency and what kind of jobs they may take.